-"Speaking of books, or rather of writing, good Heavens! what an amazing wealth of material is lying here just waiting to be picked up, begging to be used; and to think nobody has ever touched it except poor old Sir Walter, and he only wonderfully so far, and this in spite of in his last days of glory, 'Count Robert my 'vital power," as the doctor calls it, of Paris,' strange to say, is his poorest ing with the throes of neuralgic paralying week after week without a day's interval of rest.
+"Speaking of books, or rather of writing, good Heavens! what an amazing wealth of material is lying here just waiting to be picked up, begging to be used; and to think nobody has ever touched it except poor old Sir Walter, and he only in his last days of glory, 'Count Robert of Paris,' strange to say, is his poorest having been severely tasked by my last story.
+When a man is "old enough to be any every line in it, gives evidence know better" he generally commits some of his most flagrant indiscretions.
+This read it not long ago, just to see how that brain, so saturated with the es-sence of romance, could, while quivercilessiy excited me that I went on writ-ing week after week without a day's interval of rest.
 Rest was impossible.
-I made a desperate effort; rushed to the two, sometimes three deep.
-It is useless, however, to ask a teskerot for such a purpose.
+I made a desperate effort; rushed to the sea; went sailing and fishing; and was and I were on a tour prospecting over in Stambul, in the vicinity of the palace of Belisarius.
+We were waiting in front of an old mosque for the keeper to come with the key to let us in.
+I had just said that all this ground belonged to the Emperors, when, glancing about, 1 saw a washout in the earth.
+Looking down into the hole, sure enough, there, through a tangle of roots from the trees clists) there is the regimen that is doing me good.
+All the other novel writers I can read, while I am at work myself.
+If I only look ut 'The Antiquary.' or 'Old Mortality,' I am crushed by the sense of my own littlenees, and there is no work possible for me on that day You knew Anthony Trollope, of course.
+His immeasurable energies had a bewilder-ing effect on my invalid constitution.
+To the He Tothmes and the Priams, couldn't get blew off my hat; he turned my umbrella inside out.
+Joking apart, as good and staunch a friend as ever lived, and, to my mind, a great loss to novel readers. two, sometimes three deep.
+It is use-less, however, to ask a teskerot for such a purpose.
 What you found would belong to the owner of the property dug up.
-Not long ago, a Turk was scratching the surface of his yard to lay the foundations of a new wall.
-He exhumed three statues of exquisite Greek, humed three statues of exquisite Greek, perfect, except dis coloration.
+Not long ago, a Turk was scratch-ing the surface of his yard to lay the foundations of a new wall, He ex-humed three statues of exquisite Greek, newfort owner discoloration.
+They were perfect, except dis coloration.
 They were greatly admired.
-One gentieman is said to have offered \$5,000 for them.
-'Come back next week,' said the lucky finder.
-The party went back, 'Here, vou can have them for nothing,' and with the words the proprietor showed a jile of powdered marble.
-He had employed the week in reducing the statues to dust." week in reducing the statues to dust."
+One gentleman is said to have offered \$5,000 for them.
+'Come back next week,' said the lacky finder.
+The party went back.
+'Here, you can have them for nothing,' and with the words the proprietor showed a jile of newdored work's he had employed the powdered marble.
+He had employed the week in reducing the statues to dust.'